Adaptive Diffusion Schemes for Heterogeneous Networks: Introduction

-In this work, we focus on an alternative diffusion scheme that overcomes this important drawback.
+In this work, we focus on an alternative diffusion scheme {especifically designed for heterogeneous networks}.
 In our approach, firstly proposed in \cite{fernandez2015distributed,fernandez2012novel}, and which will be called Decoupled ATC (D-ATC), the adaptation phase is kept decoupled from the combination phase, i.e., the local estimation of each node is combined with the estimates received from its neighbors, as in standard ATC, but the resulting combined estimation is not fed back into the next adaptation step.
-This scheme presents a more clear separation between the adaptation and combination phases.
-As it will be shown later, this allows us to implement two different rules for the combination phase specially suited for heterogeneous networks.
-With these rules we obtain a significant improvement in convergence and steady-state performance with respect to previous approaches, both in tracking and stationary scenarios.
-In addition, our proposal seems to be a more natural scheme for asynchronous environments, which are receiving increasing attention \cite{zhao2012asynchronous}.
+This scheme presents a more clear separation between the adaptation and combination phases. {As it will be shown later, this allows us to implement mean-square-error (MSE) based rules for the combination phase which offer an adequate behavior for heterogeneous networks.} With these rules we obtain a significant improvement in convergence and steady-state performance with respect to previous approaches, both in tracking and stationary scenarios.
+In addition, our proposal seems to be a more natural scheme for asynchronous networks, which are receiving increasing attention \cite{zhao2015asynchronous}.